This Warm Brussels Sprouts Caesar Salad is full of brunch inspiration with bacon, hard-boiled eggs, and Everything bagel croutons.

-- Caesar dressing - homemade is the best and this version is extra creamy.
+- Creamy Caesar Parmesan dressing - This homemade dressing is egg-free and wonderfully creamy.
+Anchovies are optional!

 - Trim and slice the Brussels sprouts and store them in an airtight bag in the refrigerator.
-Wait to roast the sprouts and toss with the dressing until just before serving.
+Wait to roast the sprouts and toss them with the dressing until ready to serve.

 - Hard-boil the eggs, then peel and store them in an airtight container in the refrigerator.

-- Blend the dressing ingredients together and store in an airtight container in the refrigerator.
+- Blend the dressing ingredients and store the dressing in an airtight container in the refrigerator.

 - Prepare the croutons and store them in an airtight container at room temperature.